bdha/helios/README.md

 add users, etc, and should be idempotent as it is also run for upgrades.

 Then, helios uses a combination of a `default.json` from the package and any overidden config from Consul to template any .mustache files in the package.
+A 'config-pre' hook can also be provided that can return json to be merged with the template variables dictionary.
 This is commonly used for configuration variables, but can be used to template ANY file in the package ending in .mustache.

 If the configuration in Consul changes, helios notices and will re-template files and run the 'config' hook, which is used to tell the application how to